‘General Hospital’ Spoilers: Cassadine Link To Andrew Cain Confirmed

 If you look at the General Hospital spoilers and recaps from Soap Central about Stavros’ revival, you’ll see that not only was he using the name Cain, but he spent time with Carly Corinthos.
 But it wasn’t the Carly we know today played by Laura Wright.
 Instead, it was Carly back when she was played by Tamara Braun!
 Choosing the name Cain for Andrew, while also having him interact with Tamara’s character, is no accident.
 This will be a big throwback to GH’s early 2000s glory.
 See the clip above at the six-minute mark for the reveal.

 We already know that Helena Cassadine had hold of Jake Doe and was using him as her personal assassin.
-The backstory timeline indicates that Drew Cain went missing in 2003 when he left San Diego, California after spending time with Tamara Braun’s character Dr. Kim Nero.
+The backstory timeline indicates that Drew Cain went missing in 2003 when he left San Diego, California, after spending time with Tamara Braun’s character Dr. Kim Nero.
 Back then, Drew was a Navy SEAL, but with the name Cain, it seems likely he was already in the clutches of the Cassadines.
 It might even have been the Cassadines that adopted him because of his ties to Port Charles.

 Is Helena alive and hiding at the otherwise-empty Wyndemere? #GH #TwoScoops https://t.co/PUWsyvkWHq pic.twitter.com/Ngi6TJift7